 How we use your personal information for Occupational Health and Wellbeing Unit purposes

-The Council provides Occupational Health and Wellbeing services to its employees and workers.
-Undertaking this work means that we must collect and use information about employees and workers who access the service and keep a records.
-Because we collect and use personal information about employees and workers we must make sure that they know what we intend to do with their information and who it may be shared with.
+The Council provides services for local communities and the people who live in them.
+Undertaking this work means that we must collect and use information about the people we provide services to and keep a record of those services.
+Because we collect and use personal information about individuals we must make sure that they know what we intend to do with their information and who it may be shared with.

 1. Who we are, what we do.

 The Occupational Health & Wellbeing Unit focuses on the physical and mental wellbeing of Rhondda Cynon Taf Council employees and workers in the workplace.
 We support employees and workers that are absent due to illness and help facilitate a return to work along with supporting those in work that need medical interventions.

 In order to support employees in their return to work, we may offer a referral to aid a clinical diagnosis to an external specialist source such as MRI Scanning etc. This is done as a clinical business case and is only to aid diagnosis in order to support a return to work.

 Each year we offer an influenza vaccination programme for: